C++ Extensions

 Field Descriptor

 If the structured type only contains public member variables, the code generator can generate the field descriptor as a global object in the implementation file.
-However, if at least one member variable is either private or protected, you need to declare the type descriptor inside the type, as a public member variable.
+However, if at least one member variable is either private or protected, you need to declare the field descriptor inside the type, as a public member variable.
 The reason is that the byte offset of each member variable is stored in the field descriptor, and computing this offset requires access to the member variable from the field descriptor.

 Below is an example of a struct and a class.
 The struct only contains public member variables and hence it's not necessary to declare the field descriptor manually.
 However, since the class contains a private member variable, we need to declare a field descriptor for it.